Welcome to today's edition of the Rush 24-7 podcast.

 We have two of them here.

-One high concept, and by the way, high concept is a term Hollywood uses when they're doing fiction movies.
+And by the way, high concept is a term Hollywood uses when they're doing fiction movies.

-You don't talk about high concept if you're doing a documentary, a biography or some such thing.
+You don't talk about high concept if you're doing a documentary, a biography, or some such thing.

 High concept is associated with fiction.